semihhdemirel/GGENet/README.md

 The training, testing and validating data can be downloaded using the following URL: [Fold Dataset](https://drive.google.com/file/d/1fhTnxQBJ_JsL3Vs8lLnmL0_D2AYDt4ZA/view?usp=sharing)

 The checkpoints can be downloaded using the following URL: [Checkpoints](https://drive.google.com/file/d/1YsOcgtlxveUQDI4npINVZdfgtwQNXgOK/view?usp=sharing)

+The fold dataset and checkpoints are also available on Zenodo :  https://doi.org/10.5281/zenodo.15719207

 ```plaintext
 ├── ckpt/